 We all want to be paid what we’re worth and too often, those who deserve a pay raise never ask for one.
 It could be for fear of criticism, fear of refusal, or even fear of being sacked because you asked.

 If you’ve been offered a job, it’s important to negotiate your salary before you accept.
 Although this can be an uncomfortable subject to approach, you want to get the salary you deserve.

-Talking about money is often a taboo subject (unless you work in finance) but when it comes to your wages, negotiating this will only lead to benefit.
+Talking about money can feel uncomfortable at times when it comes to your wages but negotiating will only lead to a better result.

 - Research your job, your salary, and your industry